Skip to main content

 • Cystoscopy to look at the bladder

 If something suspicious is seen during the exam, biopsy samples may be removed with special tools used through the endoscope.
-The samples will then be looked at under a microscope to see if cancer cells are present.
+The samples will be looked at with a microscope to see if cancer cells are present.

 Endoscopic ultrasound (EUS): This test is done with an ultrasound probe attached to an endoscope.
-It’s most often used to get pictures of the pancreas and tumors of the esophagus.
-In the esophagus it can be used to look closer at any tumors present.
-When there are no esophagus tumors, the endoscope travels through the esophagus and the stomach, and into the first part of the small intestine.
-The probe can then be pointed toward the pancreas, which sits next to the small intestine.
+It’s most often used to get pictures of the pancreas and esophagus.
+In the esophagus, it can be used to look more closely at any tumors present.
+If there are no esophagus tumors, the endoscope travels through the esophagus and the stomach, and into the first part of the small intestine.
+The probe can then be pointed toward the pancreas, next to the small intestine.
 The probe is on the tip of the endoscope, so it’s a very good way to look at the pancreas.
 It’s better than CT scans for spotting small tumors in the pancreas.
 If a tumor is seen, it can be biopsied during this procedure.

 A form of endoscopic ultrasound also can be used to look more closely at tumors of the rectum.
 For this procedure, the endoscope is passed through the anus and into the rectum.